 Some jurisdictions enforce the mandatory carrying of tire chains in the winter, so if you live in an area with heavy snow and ice you should definitely carry chains.
-Tire chains come fitted to your specific tire and give your wheels better grip on icy roads.
+Tire chains come fitted to your specific tire and give your wheels a better grip on icy roads.
 The Coquihalla requires them now, and soon the Malahat will as well, you can bet on it.

 8. Socket Set

-A good ratchet socket set with both standard and metric measurement is invaluable for removing bolts to access parts under the hood you might need to maintain or repair.
+A good ratchet socket set with both standard and metric measurements is invaluable for removing bolts to access parts under the hood you might need to maintain or repair.
 Any set should include 1/2-inch, 1/4-inch, and 3/8-inch sockets, which are the common sizes required for auto work.

 A variety of screwdrivers will help you succeed with your DIY projects.
 Make sure you have multiple shapes and sizes few screwdrivers in multiple sizes and types.
 Screwdrivers do double duty, removing or tightening screws AND prying out pieces you need to work on or replace.